Mariano Zufía Urrizalqui: Party leader (1979-1983)

 Following disastrous electoral result of 1979 most PC high executives, including its president Carlos Hugo and the secretary general José María Zavala, resigned.
 It seemed that the prince, disillusioned and embittered by defeat, was pondering upon dissolution of the party, the option incomprehensible to old militants like Zufía.
 Shortly afterwards Carlos Hugo left the party and withdrew from Spanish politics altogether.
 However, the Partido Carlista congress of November 1979 was dominated by these willing to go on.
 Zufía – who stood out among mostly 30- and 40-year-olds, former requeté, man of proven party record, longtime Navarrese official, member of Parlamento Foral and a local known personality - was elected the new secretario general.
 He had no counter-candidate and was voted unanimously.
 As the position of party president has been abolished, Zufía effectively became the leader of Partido Carlista; at the same time he vacated the position of EKA secretary general.
-He declared that Carlos Hugo abandoned the party due to personal reasons and with the intention to confuse.
+He declared that Carlos Hugo abandoned the party for personal reasons and with the intention to confuse.

-Most information on Zufía’s public activity in the early 1980s is related to his mandate in the Navarrese parliament.
+Most information on Zufía's public activity in the early 1980s is related to his mandate in the Navarrese parliament.
 He continued to focus on social problems and advocated setup of Cámara Económico-Social, animated emergence of a regional secular Navarrese university and confronted the Right.
-Particular controversy was triggered by his support for Herri Batasuna motion that the Franco-awarded laurel be removed from the Navarrese flag; Traditionalist groupings denied him the name of a Carlist and wondered “si le queda una sola gota de sangre de su antiguo y verdadero Carlismo, de Dios, Patria, Fueros, Rey”, effectively lambasting him as a traitor.
+Particular controversy was triggered by his support for Herri Batasuna motion that the Franco-awarded laurel be removed from the Navarrese flag; Traditionalist groupings denied him the name of a Carlist and wondered “if he retained a sole drop of the blood of the ancient and true Carlism of God, Fatherland, Fueros, and King”, effectively lambasting him as a traitor.
 In 1981 the regional parliament thanks to votes of PSOE deputies and against votes of the Right elected him as the first president of Cámara de Comptos, a historical Navarrese body re-established to deal with local tax collection and management of public sector expenses; he assumed the duty in early 1982.